Satyan1997/Walmart-Sales-Analysis/Sales_Analysis_Report.md

-# 📊Sales Data Analysis Report
+# 📊Walmat Sales Data Analysis Report

 This document summarizes SQL queries executed on the **FactSales** dataset and provides observations and analysis for each.